-Stagnant wages have become commonplace in today’s economic climate.
+In fact, stagnant wages have become more commonplace in today’s economic climate.
 Since 2008, many workers who are not represented by a union or negotiating body have had their salaries frozen or even rolled back.
 The lucky few have seen modest annual cost of living increases at best.

-One of the biggest obstacles in my journey toward financial freedom is that my salary has increased just 16 percent over the last six-and-a-half years.
-That’s an average of 2.5 percent a year; barely enough to keep pace with inflation and certainly not enough to keep up with the needs of a growing family.
+One of the biggest obstacles in my journey toward financial freedom is that my salary has increased just 16.8 percent over the last nine years.
+That averages out to less than 2 percent a year; barely keeping pace with inflation and certainly not enough to keep up with the needs of a growing family.

 The environment won’t get better any time soon.
-The province – even with a public sector friendly government in place – faces a stiff economic challenge and massive deficits ahead.
-They’ve recommended a two-year wage freeze for all non-bargaining staff, putting a halt on further increases until July 1, 2018.
+The province – even with a public sector friendly government in place – still faces a stiff economic challenge and massive deficits ahead.
+They recommend continuing what’s now been a four-year wage freeze for all non-bargaining staff, putting a halt on further increases until September 30, 2019.

 Despite all of this, I still have my eye on financial independence and I’m still on track to reach this milestone by the time I turn 45.